0x4248/OSFFS/README.md

 # Open source file format standard

-A standard for open source file formats so applications and people can easily understand file formats.
+A standard for open source file formats so applications and people can easily understand how they work.

 ## What is the OSFF standard?